tengqm/kab/kab/kab/templates/static/resource.md

 ## Resource

-Most API resources are objects.
+Most API resources are *object*s.
 A small number of types of resources are "virtual" concepts.
 They represent operations rather than objects, such as a permission check.
 All objects have a unique name to allow idempotent creation, but virtual resources may not have unique names if they are not retrievable or do not rely on idempotency.

-API resources are distinguished by their API group, resource kind, namespace (for namespaced resources), and name.
+API resources are distinguished by their API group, resource type, namespace (for namespaced resources), and name.
 The API server may serve the same underlying data through multiple API versions and handle the conversion between API versions transparently.
 All these different versions are actually